High Volume Recruitment Drive

 When you think about it you realise how important it is to have some amount of movement and change.
 Be it your personal life or professional, you want some guarantee that you won’t be stuck with the same pay, same job responsibilities, designation, etc., for a long time.
 I understand how some professionals look out for stability and consistency but that doesn’t mean that they want to miss out on the fun, adventure and professional development opportunities.

 Therefore, when you conduct a high volume recruitment process make sure that you are giving them enough room to think about their growth while working for you.
-When you hire people in a group then you have to give them some amount of assurance.
+When you hire with technology, the people in a group then you have to give them some amount of assurance.
 Tell them how they would not be lost in the crowd.

 So basically, set your priorities straight, have a sound plan and strategy, don’t digress, invest in tools, add decision makers, build connections and keep things interesting and fun.
 Managing a high volume recruitment process can be painful but flinching will only make things worse.
 Trust technology and go ahead with it.